Hubble tension and matter inhomogeneities: a theoretical perspective: Perturbative solution

 \section{Perturbative solution}

-In this section, we will explain in detail the procedure of the expansions that we used to solve the potential $\Phi(t,r)$.
+In this section, we explain in detail the procedure of the expansions that we used to solve the potential $\Phi(\tau,r)$.
+Inspecting Eq. \ref{feins3}, we will propose, as an ansatz, that the solution for $\Phi$ can be separated into separable solutions.
 It is very important to remark that every element in the expansions is of the order of the perturbation $\Phi$.
 So, in every step, we linearised our solutions.

-First, we separated the potential in temporal and radial parts, $F(t)$ and $G(r)$,
+First, we separated the potential in temporal and radial parts, $F(\tau)$ and $G(r)$,

 The units of the coefficients are $[f_i]=$ s$^{-i}$, $[g_i]=$ Mpc$^{-i}$ and $\Phi_0$ is dimensionless.
-The equation \eqref{G(r)} preserves spherical symmetry.
-More important, any function $G(r)$ that has this symmetry could be expanded as equation \eqref{G(r)}, so our election for $G(r)$ at this level is completely general.
-For our decomposition of $\Phi(t,r)$, we can solve for $F(t)$ using equation \eqref{timephi},
+The Eq. \eqref{G(r)} preserves spherical symmetry.
+More important, any function $G(r)$ that has this symmetry could be expanded as Eq. \eqref{G(r)}, so our election for $G(r)$ at this level is completely general.
+For our decomposition of $\Phi(\tau,r)$, we can solve for $F(\tau)$ using Eq. \eqref{timephi},